Holomorphic foliations of degree four on the complex projective space: Proof of Theorem

-\subsection{End of the proof of Theorem \ref{teoprincip}.}
+\subsection{End of the proof of Theorem \ref{teoprincip}}

 We give the proof by induction on the dimension $n\geq 3$.
 If $n=3$, then Theorem \ref{teoprincip} follows from Corollary \ref{cor1} and Proposition \ref{aprop}.
-Let us assume that Theorem \ref{teoprincip} is true for $n-1\geq 3$ and prove that it is true for $n$.
+Let us assume that Theorem \ref{teoprincip} is true for $n-1\geq 3$ and prove that it holds for $n$.
 Let $\f$ be a codimension one foliation of degree four on $\p^n$, $n\geq 4$.
-It follows from Corollary \ref{cor1} and Proposition \ref{aprop} that, either $\f$ satisfies one of the conclusions of Theorem \ref{teoprincip}, or $\f$ is the pull-back by a linear map $\pi : \p^n \to \p^{n-1}$ of a foliation of degree four on $\p^{n-1}$.
-In this last case, since Theorem \ref{main_theo} is true for $n-1$, then one the four possibilities below is true: \begin{enumerate} \item[(i)] $\f_{n-1}$ has a rational first integral, say $F:\p^{n-1}\dashrightarrow\p^1$.
+It follows from Corollary \ref{cor1} and Proposition \ref{aprop} that, either $\f$ satisfies one of the conclusions of Theorem \ref{teoprincip}, or $\f$ is the pull-back by a linear map $\pi : \p^n \to \p^{n-1}$ of a foliation $\f_{n-1}$ of degree four on $\p^{n-1}$.
+In this last case, as Theorem \ref{main_theo} holds true for $n-1$, it follows that one the five possibilities outlined below must also be true: \begin{enumerate} \item[(i)] $\f_{n-1}$ has a rational first integral, say $F:\p^{n-1}\dashrightarrow\p^1$.
 In this case, $F\circ\pi$ is a rational first integral of $\f$ and we are done. \item[(ii)] $\f_{n-1}$ is transversely affine.
 In this case, $\f_{n-1}$ admits a G-V-S of length one.
 Hence, $\f$ also admits a G-V-S of length one by Remark \ref{pull-back-gvs}. \item[(iii)] $\f_{n-1}$ is transversely projective.
 In this case, $\f_{n-1}$ admits a G-V-S of length two.
 Hence, $\f$ also admits a G-V-S of length two by Remark \ref{pull-back-gvs}. \item[(iv)] $\f_{n-1}=\Phi^{*}(\mathcal{G})$, where $\mathcal{G}$ is a foliation on $\p^2$ and $\Phi:\p^{n-1}\dashrightarrow\p^2$ a rational map.
-In this case, we get $\f=(\Phi\circ\pi)^{*}(\mathcal{G})$ and we are done. \end{enumerate} This finishes the proof of Theorem \ref{main_theo}.\\
+In this case, we get $\f=(\Phi\circ\pi)^{*}(\mathcal{G})$ and we are done. \item[(v)] There exists a birational map $\Psi_1:\mathbb{P}^{n-2}\times\mathbb{P}^{1}\dashrightarrow \mathbb{P}^{n-1}$ such that the foliation $\Psi_1^{*}(\f_{n-1})$ is defined by a 1-form described as follows: